-Refill is an award-winning campaign from City to Sea to help us live with less plastic.
-It connects us with places to eat, drink and shop with less waste, encouraging reuse rather than single-use.
+Refill was an award-winning campaign from City to Sea which helped us live with less plastic.
+It connected us with places to eat, drink and shop with less waste, encouraging reuse rather than single-use.
+It ran from 2015 to 2025.
+Sadly City-to-Sea, the charity behind Refill, was unable to sustain itself and closed in September 2025.
+However Refill Swindon continues to work locally to further reuse and reduce single-use.

 Swindon’s Refill / zero waste champions are leading the way on reducing plastic use / pollution.
 There are complimentary benefits for them: